PSUmodeling/Cycles/docs/index.md

 Interactions: The `CLIPPING_BIOMASS_THRESHOLD_UPPER` value also controls if and when a crop will be clipped.
 If the `HARVEST_TIMING` value is greater than 100, indicating a desire to harvest the crop for grain, but the `CLIPPING_BIOMASS_THRESHOLD_UPPER` value is set within a range of biomass production levels that will be achieved during growth of the crop, the crop will get clipped as a forage.
 Therefore, when programming a crop to be grown as a grain crop, the `CLIPPING_BIOMASS_THRESHOLD_UPPER` value should be set to a very high value, such as `999`, so that clipping will not be triggered before physiological maturity is reached.

+#### `KILL_AFTER_HARVEST`

+Whether to kill the crop after automatic grain or forage harvests.
+Note that crops will not be killed after the scheduled harvests in the operation files.
+To kill the crops after the scheduled harvests, `KILL_CROP` tillage operations need to be scheduled.

 #### `CLIPPING_BIOMASS_DESTINY`